Whether you are new to Home Office working or a seasoned remote working pro, here’s what you need to know to keep productive

 We all know that sitting at your desk all day is not actually that productive and by having a good routine means you don’t have to be afraid to take a break, have some water, stretch your legs, and get some fresh air.
 Moreover, taking a break will also break up the montony and will also ensure greater harmony in the household, particularly if you have kids.

-Back in our original post back in 2015, we argued for being sociable but not on social media.
+In our original post back in 2015, we advocated for being sociable but not on social media.
 This is not going to be an option for a while, so get the phone out and chat with friends and family online, use video calls for that invaluable face-to-face contact.
 In your professional life, use video as a means of replacing the visual contact that the office environment previously provided.

 Call It A Day